 What’s your company’s mission?

-Many experts will tell you you need a mission statement, but I often find them kind of forced and abstract.
+Many experts will tell you you need a mission statement, but I often find them forced and abstract.
 Grandiose, even.
 I prefer a show-don’t-tell approach.
 Instead of telling us your mission, show us why it matters and how it shows up in your work.
 For instance, instead of saying you believe each employee is family, give us details on your culture and benefits.

 Set the tone to attract the right clients.

-For potential clients, your About page is a sneak peek of what they can expect from you.
+For potential clients, your about page is a sneak peek of what they can expect from you.
 Make sure you represent who you are through the tone of your copy.

 Make it easy to understand.